jlevy/the-art-of-command-line/README.md

 - Use `dmesg` whenever something's acting really funny (it could be hardware or driver issues).

+-use eg to get examples of commands on the terminal
 ## One-liners

 A few examples of piecing together commands: